Computational Frameworks for Patterned Two-Dimensional Magnetism: Computational Frameworks for Patterned 2D Magnetism

-where $J_{ij}$, $K_i$, and dipolar terms vary with geometry, interfaces, or compositional modulation.
-The lattice construction reflects the underlying pattern topology, and boundary conditions (periodic, open, or mixed) are chosen to represent confinement.
+For patterned magnets, spatial heterogeneity is incorporated through position-dependent interaction parameters and lattice geometries that reflect the underlying pattern topology.
+Monte Carlo simulations are therefore typically performed using the generalized spin Hamiltonian of Eq.~(\ref{eq:Hamiltonian}), with spatially varying exchange, anisotropy, Dzyaloshinskii--Moriya, dipolar, and Zeeman contributions where appropriate.
+The choice of boundary conditions (periodic, open, or mixed) further enables the modeling of confinement effects, interfaces, and finite-size phenomena relevant to patterned magnetic systems.
 Long-range dipolar interactions substantially increase the computational cost.
 Efficient evaluation relies on Ewald summation, fast Fourier transform (FFT) techniques, or hierarchical methods depending on system size and boundary conditions.
 FSS~\cite{Binder1981} analysis is commonly employed to extract effective transition temperatures and critical exponents.
 The Binder cumulant,

 remains a robust indicator of pseudo-critical behavior, though interpretation in spatially inhomogeneous or weakly connected arrays requires careful definition of effective system size.

 Beyond equilibrium sampling, generalized ensembles such as Wang--Landau~\cite{Wang2001:PRL} or parallel tempering improve exploration of rugged energy landscapes, enabling accurate estimation of density of states, compensation points, and reentrant phase behavior in patterned geometries.